gieseladev/LyricsFinder/README.md

 - [Giesela](https://github.com/GieselaDev/Giesela) -- a unique music suite and player for Discord.

-- [GiTils](https://github.com/GieselaDev/GiTils) -- the official utilities package for Giesela, which includes an API implementation using Flask.
+- [GiTils](https://github.com/GieselaDev/GiTils) -- the official utilities package for Giesela, which includes an API implementation using Flask, uWSGI served through an optimized nginx webserver.
 Such an example can be seen [here](https://github.com/GieselaDev/GiTils/blob/master/GiTils/blueprints/lyrics.py).

->  **An example of an output from an API implementation in action: https://utils.giesela.org/lyrics/The%20A%20Team**
+>  **An example of an output from an API implementation in action:** **[https://gitils.giesela.io/lyrics/The%20A%20Team](https://gitils.giesela.io/lyrics/The%20A%20Team)**

 Lyrics are cached for faster loading in this implementation (as is highly recommended).